-‘RHOA’ Star, Porsha Williams’ Yawning Baby Called ‘Too Cute For Words’
+‘RHOA’ Star Porsha Williams’ Yawning Baby Called ‘Too Cute For Words’

 Fan comments have been pouring in.
 Many seemed to find that Pilar looks just like her father.
 Porsha welcomed Pilar in March with her fiancé Dennis McKinley.
 One voiced their thoughts via a response.

-“Wow she looks just like Dennis”
+“Wow she looks just like Dennis.”

 Another appeared to agree, per their comment.

-“That’s Lil Dennis”
+“That’s Lil Dennis.”

 Pilar’s 42-year-old father features regularly on the show.
 His romantic proposal to Porsha came filmed in September 2018.
 As Bravo TV reports, the couple plans to tie the knot in the coming year.
 Fans should keep their eyes peeled for a New Year’s Eve wedding.